 \section{Abstract}

 We analyze the prediction error of principal component regression (PCR) and prove high probability bounds for the corresponding squared risk conditional on the design.
-Our results show that if an effective rank condition holds, then PCR performs comparably to the oracle method obtained by replacing empirical principal components by their population counterparts.
-On the other hand, if this condition is violated, then empirical eigenvalues start to have a significant upward bias, resulting in a self-induced regularization of PCR.
-Our approach relies on the behavior of empirical eigenvalues, empirical eigenvectors and the excess risk of principal component analysis in high dimensions.
+Our first main result shows that PCR performs comparably to the oracle method obtained by replacing empirical principal components by their population counterparts, provided that an effective rank condition holds.
+On the other hand, if the latter condition is violated, then empirical eigenvalues start to have a significant upward bias, resulting in a self-induced regularization of PCR.
+Our approach relies on the behavior of empirical eigenvalues, empirical eigenvectors and the excess risk of principal component analysis in high-dimensional regimes.